danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 This app uses Datadog APM for observability, with the datadog gem and auto instrumentation enabled.
 This makes any `Controller#action` available as a Resource in the Services section.

-The top of every resource page in Datadog shows some summary charts, including the number of requests to this resource over a period of time.
+The top of every resource page in Datadog shows some summary graphs, including the number of requests to this resource over a period of time.
 The resource page for `PagesController#unsupported_browser` in Datadog showed a sharp increase in the number of requests over the past few days:

 ![datadog-unsupported-browser-requests-spike](../images/datadog-unsupported-browser-requests-spike.png "datadog-unsupported-browser-requests-spike")